 Texas Civil Practice & Remedies Code § 74.351 mandates that within 120 days of filing suit, the plaintiff must serve each defendant with an expert report and curriculum vitae.
 This report must establish the standard of care, how it was breached, and how that breach caused injury.
 Failure to serve a compliant report may lead to dismissal with prejudice and possible sanctions.

-Who Can Be Sued in a Medical Malpractice Case in Dallas, TX?
+Who Can Be Sued in a Dallas Medical Malpractice Case?

 Depending on the facts, multiple parties may be named in a malpractice lawsuit: